-For the relationship between evaluation items and class subjects, see the attached Sheet 3.
+For the relationship between evaluation items and Good $1.00\sim1.99$ evaluation criteria, see the attached Sheet 2.

-For the curriculum map, see the attached Sheet 4.

-9. Graduation Thesis (Graduation Work) (Positioning, When and how it is assigned, etc.)
+- For the relationship between evaluation items and class subjects, see the attached Sheet 3. - For the curriculum map, see the attached Sheet 4. - 9.
+Graduation Thesis (Graduation Research) (Positioning, When and how it is assigned, etc.) Positioning

-• Positioning

-The graduation thesis is designed to be one component of the overall evaluation of academic achievement.
-It is positioned as one of the major subjects to evaluate the following:
+The graduation thesis is positioned as one of the major subjects to achieve the following learning/educational goals:

-Ability/Skills (2) Developing the ability to solve engineering issues on one's own initiative with flexible thinking and creativity
+- (D) Developing the ability to solve engineering issues on one's own initiative with flexible thinking and creativity - (E) Developing communication skills and the ability to globally collect and dispatch information.

-Collective capacity (1) Developing communication skills and the ability to globally collect and dispatch information. • When and how it is assigned
+When and how it is assigned

-∘When it is assigned: At the start of the fourth year.
-(Only those who satisfy the conditions for embarking on a graduation thesis will be assigned a thesis.)
+When it is assigned: At the start of the fourth year (only to those who meet the conditions for embarking on a graduation thesis)